-- The number and type of active NetView tasks (use the NetView LIST command to obtain this information) - The type of operating system, access method, and other programs in your network environment - The number of devices being monitored, if you are using the status monitor - A listing of the NetView automation table, the MVS message processing facility (MPF), if being used for automation, and the message revision table - \\\ NetView SMF Type 38 Subtype 2 Resource Allocation Records
+- The number and type of active NetView tasks (use the NetView LIST command to obtain this information) - The type of operating system, access method, and other programs in your network environment - The number of devices being monitored, if you are using the status monitor - A listing of the NetView automation table, the MVS message processing facility (MPF), if being used for automation, and the message revision table - NetView SMF Type 38 Subtype 2 Resource Allocation Records

-Print these records to see a performance history for tasks in NetView.
-The TASKURPT sample can display statistics for a single task or all tasks in NetView.
+Print these records to see a performance history for tasks in the NetView program.
+The TASKURPT sample can display statistics for a single task or all tasks in the NetView program.
 Archived SMF data might provide information about resource usage trends leading up to a failure.

-- \\ Several TASKUTIL or TASKMON command outputs in a network log If possible, supply old TASKUTIL or TASKMON command outputs for comparison. - Output of the RODM cell-pool data, using the MODIFY command Copy of your VTAM resource definitions (if applicable) - This information is necessary for SNA topology manager VTAM CMIP services problems.
+• Several TASKUTIL or TASKMON command outputs in a network log

+If possible, supply old TASKUTIL or TASKMON command outputs for comparison.

+Output of the RODM cell-pool data, using the MODIFY command

+• Copy of your VTAM resource definitions (if applicable)

+This information is necessary for SNA topology manager VTAM CMIP services problems.

 Locate and save a copy of the VTAM and NCP definitions being used when the problem occurred.
-Provide the definitions used to establish the communications path between NetView, VTAM, and the agent nodes.
+Provide the definitions used to establish the communications path between the NetView program, VTAM, and the agent nodes.
 These definitions are documented in the z/OS Communications Server library.

-- \\ Copies of the agent node configurations (if applicable) - This information is necessary for SNA topology manager problems.
+• Copies of the agent node configurations (if applicable)